philtr/phillipridlen/content/pages/now.md

 _This is [a now page][now].
 If you have your own site, [you should make one][now], too._

-When Twitter first arrived on the scene, it had one mission: answer the question, "What are you doing?"
-Twitter no longer serves that purpose for most of its users, and as such, a better place to keep up with me is to watch this page.
+When ~~Twitter~~ X first arrived on the scene, it had one mission: answer the question, "What are you doing?"
+It has instead become a cesspool of hot takes and pot shots at others.
+You won't find me posting there; instead, I try to keep this page up to date with the important highlights of what I'm up to.

-This is what I'm doing as of January 26, 2022
+This is what I'm doing as of November 14, 2023.

 [now]: https://nownownow.com/about